What to Do on Father's Day in New York CityMay 27, 2014 - by CG News Desk

 Father’s Day is Sunday, June 15.
 Take some time to thank Dad for all he has done with a great afternoon together.
 Here are some ideas for how to spend the day in New York City.
 For a guide to restaurants offering special Father’s Day menus, click here.
 Need a gift idea?
 Click here.

-Family Workshop: Father’s Day Heroes - Surprise Dad on Father's Day.
-Have your child's picture taken and create a unique Father's Day mug fit for a superhero.
-No reservation required and space is limited.
-12-1pm.
-Sony Wonder Technology Lab, 550 Madison Ave., 212-833-7858; sonywondertechlab.com
+Family Film Screening and Workshop: Father’s Day Heroes - First, enjoy a screening of Sesame Street: Iron Monster and Sesame Heroes.
+Then, have your child's picture taken and create a unique Father's Day mug fit for a superhero.
+Space is limited.
+11am.
+Sony Wonder Technology Lab, 550 Madison Ave., 212-833-8100; sonywondertechlab.com

 What better way to spend Father’s Day than to spend it enjoying the great outdoors?
-Bike and Roll NYC, the city’s premier bike rental tour company, will offer FREE bike rentals to fathers with their child at the following locations: South Street Seaport, Riverside Park, Hoboken, and Brooklyn Bridge Park.
+Bike and Roll NYC, the city’s premier bike rental tour company, will offer FREE bike rentals to fathers with their child BOTH 6/14 & 6/15 at the following locations: Riverside Park, Tavern on the Green, and Brooklyn Bridge Park.
 Complimentary water bottles will be provided.
-For more information regarding locations and more, visit www.bikenewyorkcity.com.
+For more information regarding locations and more, visit bikenewyorkcity.com.